 - 6. Carrier Water is the most commonly used carrier for herbicides.
 Liquid fertilizers can be used as carriers for most soil-applied herbicides and a few foliar-applied herbicides.
 Before mixing an herbicide with a liquid fertilizer (as recommended on some herbicide labels), check the compatibility of the herbicide with the carrier.
 Check by mixing a small amount of the herbicide and carrier in the approximate proportion to be used in the field.
 Shake or agitate the mixture vigorously.
 Allow it to stand for 5 minutes.
 If an initial separation or a settling out occurs in the herbicide-fertilizer mixture but disappears after vigorous shaking, the chemicals can be used in the same spray tank, if you maintain adequate agitation while spraying.
 If a precipitate forms, the mixture flakes, or the two chemicals will not stay mixed when agitated, the materials should not be mixed together in the same spray tank. - 7.
-Drift Minimize drift and possible damage to susceptible plants by applying chemicals when the wind is light (less than 10 mph).
+Drift Minimize off-target movement and possible damage to susceptible plants.
+Spray drift can be reduced by four major factors affect herbicides potential for particle drift: slower wind speed, lower boom height, larger droplet size, and increased distance downwind.
 Check wind direction to avoid drift toward susceptible crops.
+Locations of specialty crops may be reported at https://driftwatch.org/.
 Smoke can be a valuable tool to assist in determining wind characteristics and in checking for the presence of temperature inversions.
-Refer to the product label for specific environmental precautions.

-8. 2,4-D, Dicamba, and Other Auxin Herbicides - Susceptible plants and crops often are damaged by improper use of systemic, foliage-applied auxin herbicides.
+Refer to the product label for specific environmental precautions. - 8.
+2,4-D, Dicamba, and Other Auxin Herbicides Susceptible plants and crops often are damaged by improper use of systemic, foliage-applied auxin herbicides.
 Each year, K-State Research and Extension agents, horticulturists, and weed control specialists receive questions and complaints regarding twisted and distorted plants.
 Misapplication and other misuse of auxin herbicides cause much of the plant damage.
-Prevent damage from auxin herbicides to your own or your neighbor's susceptible plants by following these rules:

-- Use auxin herbicides only when specifically needed.
-In some cases, other herbicides effectively control broadleaf weeds with fewer hazards. - Salt formulations have low volatility and present less risk of injury to nearby susceptible plants than ester formulations. - Volatility increases as temperature increases, especially when temperatures exceed 85°F. - Only apply auxin herbicides on days when the winds are less than 10 mph.
-Do not spray when wind is blowing in the direction of susceptible crops or areas. - Do not spray during a temperature inversion.
+Prevent damage from auxin herbicides to your own or your neighbor's susceptible plants by following these rules: - Use auxin herbicides only when specifically needed.
+In some cases, other herbicides effectively control broadleaf weeds with fewer hazards. - Salt formulations have lower volatility and present less risk of injury to nearby susceptible plants than ester formulations. - Volatility increases as temperature increases, especially when temperatures exceed 85°F. - Only apply auxin herbicides in accordance with product instructions.
+Do not apply when wind is blowing in the direction of susceptible crops. - Do not spray during a temperature inversion.
 Temperature inversions occur a majority of nights and generally start 1 to 2 hours before sunset and persist until about 1 hour after sunrise.
 Temperature inversions are most common with wind speeds less than 3 mph. - Spray drift from auxin herbicides can injure susceptible plants several miles away.
-Some of the most susceptible crops to auxin herbicides include soybean, cotton, grapes, and tomatoes. - Sprayer equipment contamination is a common source of auxin herbicide injury.
+Some of the most susceptible crops to auxin herbicides include soybean, cotton, grapes, and tomatoes. - Apply auxin herbicides using nozzles that reduce fine spray droplets that are prone to drift. - Sprayer equipment contamination is a common source of auxin herbicide injury.
 Clean sprayers thoroughly after use according to product label guidelines.
-Consider using a dedicated sprayer for auxin herbicides if practical. - Equipment Clean equipment immediately after using.
-If a sprayer has been used for herbicides, clean it thoroughly before using it to spray insecticides or fungicides.
-Refer to page 10 for general directions for cleaning spray equipment and to product label for specific cleaning requirements.
+Consider using a dedicated sprayer for auxin herbicides if practical.